 CONCLUSION: Photography Vs. Videography

 In the age of social media and technology, it is easier now than ever before to document your wedding in a professional manner.
 Both wedding photographers and videographers are skilled professionals at what they do and provide a unique aspect of the day – photos specialising in snapshots of the day appealing to a person’s visual senses while video draws attention to the emotions and putting the viewer through a heartfelt journey through audio and cinematic sequences.
-This is the reason why we believe it is essential to have both photography and video and your wedding.
+This is the reason why we believe no doubt it is essential to have both photography and video at your wedding.

 Ready for us to tell your wedding story?
 Get in contact with our team

 Mel and Gab’s Melbourne wedding was a photographer’s dream.
 The 14 hour day enabled us to access the best Melbourne wedding photography locations from the picturesque inner city tramlines and laneways to the regional outskirts of Melbourne.
 Ending in one of the most unique wedding venues in Melbourne, Windmill Gardens provided a great backdrop for the fireworks.

 Set in a rustic woolshed boasting a large open air venue, this couple’s country wedding on the outskirts of Melbourne was both vintage and romantic.
 This couple were looking for a wedding photography team who would be able to capture their playful personalities in a candid way.
 Their wedding videography was also one of a kind: showcasing some of the most beautiful landscapes we have ever captured.